45 Quick and Easy Holiday Breads

-Holiday meals can get a bit hectic, so make your baking a little easier with our bread recipes.
-For breakast or brunch, take a shortcut and use refrigerated French bread dough for these Easy Orange Rolls.
+For breakfast or brunch, take a shortcut and use refrigerated French bread dough for these Easy Orange Rolls.

 Spiced Pumpkin Biscuits

-Transform plain biscuits into special holiday biscuits with the addition of pumpkin.
+Transform plain biscuits into a holiday affair with the addition of pumpkin.
 These tender biscuits are wonderful topped with butter and honey for breakfast, or filled with a slice of ham for a cocktail buffet dinner.

 Fresh Cranberry Muffins